vishalsingh2972/100xDevs_2.0/0-1 cohort/Week 0/README.md

 # CHANGES TO BE MADE IN NEXT DAY
 - Add a portfolio to make it more dynamic using JavaScript.
 - Make hover effect on submit button.

+# Basic HTML
+- Basic Goal of a browser is render HTML, CSS, JS
+- HTML defines the structure of your website
+- Tags and Attributes
+-